+KENTUCKY

 1. General Information

 1a.
 Submitted by the College of: BUSINESS AND ECONOMICS

 Date Submitted: 11/25/2013

-1b.
+- 1b.
 Department/Division: B&E Graduate Center

-1c.
+- 1c.
 Contact Person

 Name: Steven Skinner

-Email: steve.skinner@uky.edu
+- Email: steve.skinner

-Phone: 257-1543
+- Phone: 257-1543

 Responsible Faculty ID (if different from Contact)

-Name:
+- Name:

-Email:
+- Email:

-Phone:
+- Phone:

-1d.
+- 1d.
 Requested Effective Date: Semester following approval

-1e.
+- 1e.
 Should this course be a UK Core Course?
 No

 2. Designation and Description of Proposed Course

-2a.
+- 2a.
 Will this course also be offered through Distance Learning?: No

-2b.
-Prefix and Number: EMBA 602
+- 2b.
+Prefix and Number: EMBA 603

-2c.
-Full Title: Business Models for Quantiative Analysis
+- 2c.
+Full Title: Economics I

-2d.
-Transcript Title: Business Models Quantiative Analysis
+- 2d.
+Transcript Title:

-2e.
+- 2e.
 Cross-listing:

-2f.
+- 2f.
 Meeting Patterns

 LECTURE: 2

-2g.
+- 2g.
 Grading System: Graduate School Grade Scale

-2h.
+- 2h.
 Number of credit hours: 2

-2i.
+- 2i.
 Is this course repeatable for additional credit?
 No

 If Yes: Maximum number of credit hours:

 If Yes: Will this course allow multiple registrations during the same semester?
 2j.
-Course Description for Bulletin: This course introduces students to quantitative techniques commonly used to make effective business decisions.
-It introduces tools and techniques illustrating the application of the techniques for managerial decision making.

-New Course Report

-- 2k.
-Prerequisites, if any: Admission to the joint EMBA program.

-- 21. Supplementary Teaching Component:
+Course Description for Bulletin: This course will apply economic theory to managerial decision making and analysis.
+Traditional tools of microeconomics will be employed to see how they can be used to evaluation practical business problems.
+New Course Report - 2k.
+Prerequisites, if any: Admission to the joint EMBA program. - 2I.
+Supplementary Teaching Component:

+UNIVERSITY OF

+KENTUCKY

-- 3. Will this course taught off campus?
+3. Will this course taught off campus?
 Yes

 If YES, enter the off campus address: Possibly at the University of Louisville

-4. Frequency of Course Offering: Summer,
+4. Frequency of Course Offering: Fall,

 Will the course be offered every year?: Yes

 If No, explain:

-5. Are facilities and personnel necessary for the proposed new course available?: Yes

-If No, explain:
+5. Are facilities and personnel necessary for the proposed new course available?: Yes If No, explain:

 - 6. What enrollment (per section per semester) may reasonably be expected?: 40 - 7.
-Anticipated Student Demand

-Will this course serve students primarily within the degree program?: Yes

-Will it be of interest to a significant number of students outside the degree pgm?: No

-If Yes, explain: [var7InterestExplain]

-8. Check the category most applicable to this course: Traditional - Offered in Corresponding Departments at Universities Elsewhere,

-If No, explain:
+Anticipated Student Demand Will this course serve students primarily within the degree program?: Yes Will it be of interest to a significant number of students outside the degree pgm?: No If Yes, explain: [var7InterestExplain] 8.
+Check the category most applicable to this course: Traditional - Offered in Corresponding Departments at Universities Elsewhere, If No, explain:

 - 9. Course Relationship to Program(s). - a.
-Is this course part of a proposed new program?: Yes b.
-Will this course be a new requirement for ANY program?: No
+Is this course part of a proposed new program?: Yes - If YES, name the proposed new program: Joint Executive MBA Program w/University of Louisville - b.
+Will this course be a new requirement for ANY program?: No - If YES, list affected programs: